 Twice recognized in the winners’ circle of the Erma Bombeck Writing Competition, Becky B Koop is currently polishing a memoir about becoming an in-law.

 - 2020, Erma Bombeck Writing Competition, Local Human Interest, “Creating Space,” shares her father-in-law’s enduring, gracious response to her ineptitude.

 - 2016, Erma Bombeck Writing Competition, Local Human Interest, “Revealing Ink“, explored an encounter that helped her release biases and preconceived judgments.
 Becky talked about extending the boundaries of her insecurities during that year’s Erma Bombeck Writer’s Workshop, “Whim to Revelation“ at HumorsWriter.org.
 Her winning essay, “Revealing Ink,” also appears in print at the University of Dayton Magazine.

 Becky shares some of her life stories on stage at Story Slam Dayton.
-She’s won many monthly slams, qualified to the Dayton Grand Slam stage three consecutive years, and won Dayton’s Grand Slam.
+She’s won many monthly slams, qualified to the Dayton Grand Slam stage four consecutive years (2018-2021), and won Dayton’s Grand Slam.
 (Join Becky at Dayton’s StorySlam)

 A self-diagnosed introvert, Becky enjoys the process of adapting her written stories for oral storytelling.
 She finds that storytelling helps tune her writing.